Fun4All: Block Party

 Block Party is a party video game developed by Ivolgamus and published by Activision.
-It was released on November 11, 2008 in North America and on February 13, 2009 in Europe.
+It was released on November 11, 2008, in North America and on February 13, 2009, in Europe.
 Block Party contains 20 different mini-games.
-Each mini-game controls differently.
-You play using either the Wii Remote or Wii Remote with Nunchuk attachment.
-The controls for each mini-game are explained in the instructions given before each game.
-The goal of the game is to wreak havoc throughout the neighborhood and show your neighbors you have what it takes to be crowned the Best on the Block.
+The goal of the game is to wreak havoc throughout the neighborhood and be named the Best on the Block.
 The game features a number of different sorts of neighborhood games, such as Super-Sack Race, Backyard Juggling, Trampoline Tricks and Lawn Bowlin'.
-Block party features three different modes: Story Mode for single-player, Quick Play mode for multiplayer and Tournament mode for "the ultimate multiplayer experience".
+Block Party features three different modes: Story Mode for single-player, Quick Play mode for multiplayer and Tournament mode for "the ultimate multiplayer experience".

 Little League World Series Baseball 2008

-Little League World Series Baseball 2008 is a video game released on August 5, 2008 for the Wii and the Nintendo DS by Activision.
-It is the first game in history to be officially licensed by Little League baseball.
+Little League World Series Baseball 2008 is a video game released on August 5, 2008, for the Wii and the Nintendo DS by Activision.
+It is the first video game to be officially licensed by Little League baseball.
 Its design mirrors MLB Power Pros and its sequel MLB Power Pros 2008.
 The gameplay is also similar to the baseball game in Wii Sports.

-The game begins when a player is taken to a main menu.
-They there can choose several different options, including World Series mode, exhibition mode and mini-games.
-In World Series mode, a player chooses one of the 16 different regions, and tries to reach the Little League World Series by making it through pool play, then winning in the playoffs.
+The game has modes including World Series mode, exhibition mode and mini-games.
+In World Series mode, a player chooses one of the 16 different regions and tries to reach the Little League World Series by making it through pool play, then winning in the playoffs.
 In the Exhibition mode, a player can pit any two teams in the game against each other for a faster, less-complicated experience.

-The game has an extensive array of minigames called "Skill Challenges", which range from the power-hitting home run tourney to the accuracy-important Tic-tac-toe.
+The game has an extensive array of minigames called "Skill Challenges", which range from the power-hitting home run tourney to tic-tac-toe.